 We do not always realise it, but sounds have a deep impact on our perceptions of a place.
 Some noises we seek out: we put on a piece of music, or turn on the radio.
 Some noises intrude: the howl of a siren, a neighbour doing D-I-Y. Some noises are part of the background, and we barely notice them in our daily routine: wind rustling the trees, birds chirping, people chatting in the distance.

 The sounds of Essex characterise the county as much as what we see.
 Which sounds are distinctively Essex?
 How have those sounds changed over the years?

 On our Essex Sounds audio comparison map, we have pulled together historic sounds of the county preserved in the Essex Sound and Video Archive, with new recordings of what similar places and events sound like today, captured by Sound Recordist Stuart Bowditch.

-The map is now also available as an app!
+The map is now available as an app!
 Download a trial version from the Google Play store or the Apple app store and let us know what you think.
-With the app, you can download all the content so you can listen to the recordings while exploring the county.
+With the app, you can download all the content so you can listen to the recordings while on the road exploring the county.

 Some of the recordings on the map are people talking about places they remembered rather than the sounds heard in those places, but, told in an Essex accent, they still evoke a sense of the location.